-Text Clarification - Any questions received that are deemed by REA Foundation Ltd. to be related to regulation text needing clarification will be answered by REA Foundation Ltd. The question received, along with the clarification provided by REA Foundation Ltd., will be published to all competing teams at the same time.
+Text Clarification - Any questions received that are deemed by REA Foundation Ltd. to be related to regulation text needing clarification will be answered by REA Foundation Ltd.

 T2.3 Amendments to the Regulations

 Any amendments will be announced and released by REA Foundation Ltd. by email notification to all teachers nominated in the school registration, as well as the updated revision being uploaded to the website at http://rea.org.au/f1-in-schools/.
 Any amended text will be indicated thus (using red underlined text).